replication update action times out

 select distinct docid from xml_revisions where docid not in (select docid from xml_documents) and server_location = 1;

 which takes an excessive amount of time because it materializes a large table.
 See the DataONE ticket for details (https://redmine.dataone.org/issues/3740).

-#1 Updated by Matt Jones about 8 years ago
+#1 Updated by Matt Jones over 8 years ago

 By replacing the subselect with a LEFT JOIN, we can massively improve performance of this query.
 Here's the same query rewritten as a left join: